Ruth Shann – Barrister Profile

 Her style of advocacy is unique to her.
 She is quietly spoken.
 She is meticulous, patient and often unnervingly perceptive and polite to even the most hostile of witnesses.
 She shares with all members of the criminal defence law community an unfettered belief that each person is innocent until proven guilty and that the State has and should always have the onus of proving guilt beyond reasonable doubt.

 “Innocent until proven guilty is one of the most fundamental protections that we’ve all got in Australia, and that protects every one of us from someone knocking at the door with an allegation, and suddenly we’ve got to prove our own innocence.
 Innocent until proven guilty means the State has to prove an allegation against each of us.
-We’re free people unless, and until, such an allegation is proved.” – Ruth Shann, R v Phillip Bracken, Closing Address.
+We’re free people unless, and until, such an allegation is proved.” – Ruth Shann, Closing Address.

 In her personal life, when she has time for one, she spends time at home recovering from her recent Court appearances, travelling, and attending health retreats (where she uses the quiet rooms to respond to emails occasionally).
 If one takes a closer look at her car, a silver Mazda 2, you will see some dings.
 Until recently, she was a motorcycle rider and so sometimes finds it difficult to navigate even a small car through openings and around poles. ‘